Selective electron-phonon coupling strength from nonequilibrium optical spectroscopy: The case of MgB$_2$: Selective electron-phonon coupling captured by tr-optical spectroscopy

 We performed broadband tr-OS of MgB$_2$ and AlB$_2$ in the probe energy range between 1.20 eV and 1.43 eV, which is lower than both the plasma edge (2 eV) and the MgB$_2$~$\sigma$-$\pi$ interband transitions centered at 2.78 eV~\cite{Baldini2017}, where anomalous blue-shifting dynamics of the plasmon has been observed~\cite{Baldini2017}.
 Therefore, in the probed energy range, a positive transient reflectivity variation would primarily trace the temporal evolution of the electronic temperature $T_{el}(t)$, whereas a negative one the effective phononic temperature, $T_{ph}(t)$.
 The measurements were performed at room temperature under photoexcitation with 2.1~eV pump pulses.
 The reflected probe beam was spectrally dispersed by a grating and detected by an array of photodetectors.
 Both pump and probe pulses were compressed below 20 fs as measured from the full width at half maximum of the cross-correlation signal by the frequency-resolved optical gating method, shown in the inset of Figure \ref{Fig:Fig3} (c).
 The time zero $t_0$, i.e. the time of pump-probe pulses' overlap, is defined as the maximum of the cross-correlation signal.
-The measurements were performed within a linear regime of the optical response.
+The measurements were performed within a linear regime of the optical response (see Section II of the Supplemental Material for details~\cite{Supplementary}).
+A detailed discussion of the effect of pump fluence variation on the transient optical response and the effective temperature models can be found in Section V of the Supplemental Material~\cite{Supplementary} (see also references~\cite{Ansari2020,Putti2002,Wang2015,CAPPELLUTI2022,Sentef2013,Ali1993,DellaValle2012,Obergfell2020,Waldecker2016} therein).
 Further details on the experimental setup can be found in Ref.~\citenum{DalConte2015}.